FAQs about Gulf of Maine Floating Offshore Wind Research Array

-This State has identified the following criteria to inform the siting process (in no particular order):
+This State identified the following criteria to inform the siting process (in no particular order):

-- Near potential high voltage electric grid connection sites and proximity to electric load (Maine Yankee or Wyman Station; the cabling and interconnection decision will be at a later point in the planning process)
+- Near potential high voltage electric grid connection sites in Wiscasset and Yarmouth.
+(Cabling and interconnection decision will be at a later point in the planning process.)

-- At least 20 statute miles from shoreline to reduce inshore fishing conflicts and visual impacts
+- At least 20 miles from shoreline to reduce inshore fishing conflicts and visual impacts

 - Minimum depth of 150 feet (no max depth limitations within this area); minimum water depth is for technical considerations